ArkEcosystemArchive/docs-legacy/docs/guidebook/release-guidelines/going-live.md

 - Setup the wallet from 0 **(delete the database / cache)**
 - Browse news
 - Switch networks
-- Connect to custom peers and networks outside of Ark
+- Connect to custom peers and networks outside of ARK
 - Test screenshot protection
 - Create, browse, edit and remove contacts